ashwinvis/ashwinvis.github.io/README.md

 * `m.css` is distributed under an MIT license, a copy of which is included in the file called `m.css/COPYING`.

+* The PWA is distributed under an MIT license, a copy of which is included in the file called `content/extra/LICENSE`.

 You should read the corresponding license carefully, as it defines your specific rights regarding the use of covered source code, as well as the conditions under which those rights are given to you.